ccrvlh/litestar-sso/README.md

 An awesome demo site was created and is maintained by even awesomer [Chris Karvouniaris (@chrisK824)](https://github.com/chrisK824).
-Chris has also posted multiple Medium articles about FastAPI and FastAPI SSO.
+Chris has also posted multiple Medium articles about Litestar and Litestar SSO.

 Be sure to see his tutorials, follow him and show him some appreciation!